 - Once downloaded, double-click the downloaded .exe file to install it on your computer.

 - Restart your computer and launch the game.

 To reduce the probability of game crashing issues, it’s suggested that you reset the CPU or the graphics card to the manufacturer’s specifications.

 If you’re using software like MSI Afterburner, AMD Overdrive, GIGABYTE Easy Tune, etc., you may need to disable them first.

-Check this issue remains after you stopped overclocking.
+Check if this issue remains after you stop overclocking.
 If this fix didn’t help, give a try the next fix, below.